QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Experiments

-For prediction on IDS models, rules were sorted by a harmonic mean of support and confidence as specified in \cite{lakkarajuinterpretable}, and applied in this order -- an instance was classified by the first firing rule.
-The rule order for prediction on models postprocessed by QCBA was determined by the order output by QCBA (criteria in Figure~\ref{fig:ranking}).
+For prediction on IDS models, rules are sorted by a harmonic mean of support and confidence as specified in \cite{lakkarajuinterpretable} and applied in this order; the first firing rule classifies the instance.
+The rule order for prediction on models postprocessed by QCBA is determined by the order output by QCBA (criteria in Def.~\ref{def:ranking}).

-\paragraph{Results} Results reported in Table~\ref{tbl:ids} indicate that the proposed tuning steps consistently reduce the size of models generated by IDS, while also improving predictive performance on the majority of datasets.
-On average, there was 4\% improvement in the accuracy and the model size was reduced by 78\% (for QCBA\#6 involving default rule overlap pruning).
-The Wilcoxon signed-rank test shows a statistically significant improvement over IDS at $p<0.001$.
-The time required for postprocessing is negligible in comparison with the time needed to learn the IDS models.
+\paragraph{Results} The results reported in Table~\ref{tbl:ids} indicate that the proposed tuning steps consistently reduce the size of models generated by IDS, while also improving predictive performance on the majority of datasets.
+Each IDS+QCBA configuration is run in two variations without literal pruning or with it (default).
+On average, the accuracy improves by 2\% (absolute), and the model size is reduced by 85\% (for QCBA\#5).
+Literal pruning makes a modest contribution to this reduction.
+Models built without literal pruning are 35\% (QCBA\#5) and 36\% (QCBA\#6) larger than models built with literal pruning (computed from average conditions/model).

+The Wilcoxon signed-rank test shows a statistically significant improvement over IDS at $p<0.01$.
+The median of time required for postprocessing with QCBA is relatively small, as it takes about one-tenth of the time needed to learn the IDS models.

+An interesting observation, which is not apparent from the results for individual datasets in Figure~\ref{fig:indivallIDS}, is that for four datasets, the QCBA postprocessing generated rule lists that are composed of only the default rule (in all folds).
+This empty rule has equally good accuracy as the IDS-generated rule list.\footnote{We initially suspected this is a bug in the IDS.
+However, since the SLS algorithm used in IDS guarantees that the solution is at least 2/5 of the optimal solution, such a solution can still be valid.}